panva/node-oidc-provider/docs/configuration.md

 ### ttl

-Expirations (in seconds) for all token types
+Expirations (in seconds, or dynamically returned value) for all token types

 _**affects**_: tokens
 <details>